Presenting higher stacks as simplicial schemes: Background on -geometric stacks

 is $(n-r)$-representable for all $0 \le r \le n$, a $0$-representable closed immersion for $r=n+1$, and an equivalence for $r > n+1$. \end{lemma} \begin{proof} We prove this by induction on $r$.
 When $r=0$, $\pd \Delta^0=\emptyset$, so the statement is trivially true.
 Now assume the statement for $r-1$, with $r\le n$.
-Since $\fX \to \fX^{\pd \Delta^{r-1}}\by_{\fY^{\pd \Delta^{r-1}}}^h\fY$ is $(n-r+1)$-representable, its diagonal must be $(n-r)$-representable, giving the required result by Lemma \ref{higherdiagchar}.
+Since $\fX \to \fX^{\oR \pd \Delta^{r-1}}\by_{\fY^{\oR \pd \Delta^{r-1}}}^h\fY$ is $(n-r+1)$-representable, its diagonal must be $(n-r)$-representable, giving the required result by Lemma \ref{higherdiagchar}.
 The statement for $r=n+1$ follows because the diagonal of an affine morphism is a closed immersion.
 For $r>n+1$, observe that the diagonal of a closed immersion is an isomorphism. \end{proof}

-\begin{remark} When we take $\oP$ to be the class of smooth morphisms, we can also make comparisons with \cite{lurie}, but there are slight differences in terminology between \cite{hag2} and \cite{lurie}.
+\begin{remark} When we take $\oP$ to be the class of smooth morphisms, there are slight differences in terminology between \cite{hag2} and \cite{lurie} in relation to higher stacks.
 In the former, only disjoint unions of affine schemes are $0$-representable, so arbitrary schemes are $2$-geometric stacks, and Artin stacks are $1$-geometric stacks if and only if they have affine diagonal.
 In the latter, algebraic spaces are $0$-stacks.
 An $n$-stack in the sense of \cite{lurie} is called $n$-truncated in \cite{hag2}, and it follows easily that every $n$-geometric stack in \cite{hag2} is $n$-truncated.